ArturoDent/find-and-transform/README.md

 * Prevent OutputChannel from appearing in Output when not being actively used.
 * Deal with redundant "Extensions have been modified on disk.
 Please reload..." notification.
 * Investigate arg keys in package.json rather than completionProvider.
-* Should all argument completions have commas at end?
 * Implement successive `${getFindInput}` input boxes.

 ## Release Notes